-- 1. Waits for the specified time period for the VEN to heartbeat. - 2.
-Quarantines those workloads that do not respond within that time period. - 3.
-Removes the guarantined workloads IP addresses from its active policy. - 4.
-Pushes an updated policy to the peer workloads that were previously allowed to communicate with the quarantined workloads.
+- a.
+Waits for the specified time period for the disconnected workloads to heartbeat. - b.
+Quarantines those workloads that do not respond at the end of that time period. - c.
+Removes the quarantined workloads IP addresses from its active policy. - d.
+Pushes an updated policy to the peer workloads that were previously allowed to communicate with the guarantined workloads. - 4.
+Decommission and IP Cleanup Timer: Select a setting from the drop-down list to change the value from the Highest Security (Default) setting: - Never clean up Highest Availability